Hallam Tennyson (radio producer)

-Beryl Hallam Augustine Tennyson (10 December 1920 – 21 December 2005) was a British radio producer.
+Beryl Hallam Augustine Tennyson (10 December 1920 – 21 December 2005) was an English radio producer.

 Hallam Tennyson was born in Chelsea, the third son of Sir Charles Tennyson and his wife Ivy (née Pretious), and a great-grandson of the Poet Laureate Alfred, Lord Tennyson.

 Tennyson was educated at Eton College and Oxford University.

 He married Margot Wallach in Kensington, London, in 1946.
 She was born on 30 March 1921 in Mönchengladbach, Germany, and died on 19 April 1999 in Highgate, London.
-The couple had a son, Jonathan Tennyson (born 1955), and a daughter.
+The couple had a son, physicist Jonathan Tennyson (born 1955), and a daughter.

-He joined the BBC World Service in 1956, working as a radio producer and becoming assistant head of drama.
+He joined the BBC World Service in 1956, working as a radio producer and becoming an assistant head of drama.